 Avoid Fad Dieting

 Avoid fads, find a sensible diet that works for you, and count your calories.
-You can track your calories by using apps either on your phone, or by keeping a food journal.
+You can track your calories by using apps either on your phone or by keeping a food journal.
 And then, tallying up the foods at the end of the day to the online journal like myfitnesspal.com.
-The app not only will tell you the amount of calories you have been consuming, but will give you a nutrient breakdown of the foods as well.
+The app not only will tell you the number of calories you have been consuming but will give you a nutrient breakdown of the foods as well.

 Eat More Salads

 Instead of eating pre-made foods, try eating foods that are minimally processed, seasonal, and fresh—with about half your vegetables eaten raw depending upon the season.
 In winter, you may prefer to eat more cooked foods, with spring and summer being the time for more fresh vegetables and fruit.
 Learn to prepare a simple salad every day, and try to prepare it with a variety of different types of vegetables.
 You may find that a well-prepared salad is delicious, try and have a large salad every day — about 3 cups worth if you can.